FewLy-Torch-1861/Colify/README.md

 ## Colify
-a simple color format converter writed in python
+a simple color format converter for linux writed in python

 ## Table of contents